Ukrainian Air Defence Forces

-They were established on the basis of the former Soviet 8th Air Defence Army, and the last commander of that army, Lieutenant General Mikhail Lopatin, became the first commander of the Ukrainian Air Defence Forces.
+They were established on the basis of the former Soviet 8th Air Defence Army, and the last commander of that army, Lieutenant General Mykhailo Lopatin, became the first commander of the Ukrainian Air Defence Forces.

 History

 From January 24, 1992, after the collapse of the USSR, 28th Air Defense Corps, previously subordinate to 2nd Air Defence Army was transferred under the 8th Air Defence Army of Ukraine.
 Units stationed in Moldova were transferred to the Moldovan Armed Forces (275th Guards Anti-Aircraft Rocket Brigade, battalions and companies from the 14th Radio-Technical Brigade).

 There were approximately 67,000 air defense troops in Ukraine in 1992.
 The new Air Defence Forces headquarters was formed on the basis of the HQ 8th Air Defence Army.
 There were three air defence corps: the 28th (Lviv), 49th (Odesa), and 60th (Dnipropetrovsk).
 All three air defence corps were taken over by Ukraine on 1 February 1992.
 The 28th ADC became the Western AD Region on 1 June 1992.